PredatH0r/ChanSort/source/build.md

 Run your own build
 ---
 The application is designed so that you can add, modify and compile non-UI projects using the "NoDevExpress_Debug" build configuration.
-Simply copy precompiled ChanSort.exe and \*.UI.dll files to your solution's "Debug" folder, e.g. from a release .zip on [github](https://github.com/PredatH0r/ChanSort/releases).
+Simply copy precompiled ChanSort.exe and \*.UI.dll files to your solution's "Debug" folder, e.g. from a [binary release .zip on github](https://github.com/PredatH0r/ChanSort/releases).

 ChanSort.exe will dynamically load all ChanSort.Loader.*.dll assemblies that it finds in its folder and iterates though classes implementing
 ChanSort.Api.ISerializerPlugin until one successfully loads the file opened by the user.